rolandra1/rolandra1.github.io/index.md

 ## Welcome!

 My ePortfolio presents my journey through the Computer Science program at Southern New Hampshire University and how it connects to my current work as a United States Navy Hospital Corpsman.
-It shows how I grew from a learner who was curious about information security into a computer science professional who can build secure, reliable, and user friendly software.
+It shows how I grew from a learner who was curious about information security into a computer science professional who can build secure, reliable, and user-friendly software.

 I designed this ePortfolio to communicate my skills clearly to a technical audience.
 It highlights my strongest work in software engineering and design, algorithms and data structures, and databases.
 Each artifact has been enhanced during my CS 499 Capstone to meet current industry expectations and the program outcomes for computer science.

-Throughout my Computer Science program, I gained experience in programming, problem solving, and application design.
-I worked with languages such as Java, Python, JavaScript, and SQL, and I explored areas like mobile development, full stack web development, and artificial intelligence.
+Throughout my Computer Science program, I gained experience in programming, problem-solving, and application design.
+I worked with languages such as Java, Python, JavaScript, and SQL, and I explored areas like mobile development, full-stack web development, and artificial intelligence.
 Both individual and team projects helped me practice communication, collaboration, and documentation while I was also balancing my Navy responsibilities.

 ### <u>Table of Content</u>